notshirley/budget-tracker-2024/README.md

 # Budget Tracker 2024
 ## MVP
-### Functionality
+### Features
-- The user can view a list of expenses that includes: Name, Price, Date Added, and Type
+- **List View of Expenses:** Display a list of all expenses with the attributes Name, Price, Date Added, and Type.
-- The user is able to add a new expense.
+- **Add Expense:** Provide functionality to add a new expense to the list view.
-- The user is able to delete an existing expense.
+- **Delete Expense:** Allow user to delete an existing expense from the list view.
-- The user is able to edit an existing expense.
+- **Edit Expense:** Allow user to enter edit-mode and modify existing expenses in the list view.

-### UI
-- List of expenses
-- Input field(s) and confirmation button for adding an expense.
-- Button for deleting an expense.
-- Input field and button for editing an expense